swarmlibs/traefik-ingress/README.md

-# traefik-ingress
+# About
-An ingress service using Traefik Edge Router
+An ingress service using Traefik Edge Router for Docker Swarm

 ## Traefik & Docker